IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 - The parameter contains a string specifying the chosen algorithm (like in the function call `encrypt("AES")`): `shouldBeDetectedAs(new AlgorithmFactory<>())` will capture the string `AES`.
 - The parameter contains an integer specifying the bit size of the key (like in the function call `createNewKeyWithSize(256)`): `shouldBeDetectedAs(new KeySizeFactory<>(Size.UnitType.BIT))` will capture the integer `256`.

-This step may optionally be followed by a `asChildOfParameterWithId(int id)` statement, which give finer-grained control on the organization of the tree of detected values.
+This step may optionally be followed by a `asChildOfParameterWithId(int id)` statement, which provides finer-grained control for structuring the tree-shape of detected values.
 Indeed, by default, all values detected with `shouldBeDetectedAs` in a same rule are set at the same level in the tree of detections (no matter if it's a top level or a parameter detection).
 The step `asChildOfParameterWithId` allows you to put the associated detected value below (in the tree) the detection identified by `id`.
 The `id` of a detected value is `-1` if it comes from the top level detection, or the index (starting at `0`) of the parameter detection of the rule.